***WCR 2020 HAS BEEN POSTPONED UNTIL FURTHER NOTICE, DUE TO COVID-19. STAY TUNED FOR THE NEW DATES COMING SOON***

 WHAT GOES ON AT THE EVENT? – Thursday is “early arrival day”.
 Longer distance travelers rolling in, setting up camp, maybe a few vendors setting up, etc. Go for some day rides, etc. Based on how many early arrivals we have, we may do some games, contests, etc on Thursday, and we will have a campfire party Thursday night.

-Friday we have more arrivals setting up camp, more vendors setting up, etc. Some will head off for some area riding.
-We will do some biker games and activities onsite.
+Friday we have more arrivals setting up camp, more vendors setting up, etc. We also have the “Builder’s Ride” consisting of the Blue Collar Build Off bikes.
+All pre-registered attendees are welcome to come ride along with the builders for this 100 mile ride with several stops in between.
+Other people will head off for some of their own area riding.
+We will do some biker games and activities onsite based on attendees.
 By Friday night, the music, games and campfire parties will kick off in full force.

-Saturday, during the day, most people go explore some of the AMAZING area rides, including the Grand Canyon West Rim with the famous glass “Skywalk”, or ride up to the Hoover Dam, Hualapai Mountain, and more.
-The convoy from the BLUE COLLAR BUILD OFF will roll in around noon from Las Vegas for the bike show and judging.
-You can also ride just over the hill to the town of Laughlin, NV for casinos, gambling, fishing, boating, jet skis etc right on the Colorado River.
+Saturday morning, the Blue Collar Build Off teams will ride into Oatman, AZ and display their bikes for the Pre-Show for some 10,000 to 20,000 people to see.
+Other event attendees may choose to go explore some of the AMAZING area rides, including the Grand Canyon West Rim with the famous glass “Skywalk”, or ride up to the Hoover Dam, Hualapai Mountain, the World Famous “Mohave Rattlesnake” with 222 curves in 10 miles, and more.
+You can also ride just over the hill to the town of Laughlin, NV for tshirts, concerts, casinos, gambling, fishing, boating, jet skis etc right on the Colorado River.
 Don’t forget to “Get Your Kicks on Route 66″… The area surrounding the Saddle Sore Ranch is home to the longest uninterrupted stretch of Route 66 that is still in existence today.
 Along the way, you can visit historic “Wild West” towns on the Route like Seligman, AZ., Hackberry, AZ., Oatman, AZ., Needles, CA., and more.
 Tour the Route 66 Museum in Kingman, AZ.
-Just down the road from the Saddle Sore Ranch, you can ride the world famous “Mohave Rattlesnake”, with 222 curves in under 10 miles.
-Blue Collar Build Off teams will roll in around lunchtime.

 Wherever your adventures take you during the day, head back to the Ranch for the evening festivities that go deep into the night.
 Bands kick off at 6pm Saturday night, Free Beer (while it lasts, limited hours), Biker games, activities, campfire parties and contests including Ride-In Chopper Show, Best Body Paint, Best Tattoo, Best Beard, Best Beer Belly, Miss SSR contest, Blue Collar Build Off final judging and more.
 Our flat track is open for the “Run What Ya Brung” races.
 Choppers, mini bikes, pit bikes, go carts, bar stools, motorized coolers… Whatever… Run What Ya Brung… We also have the “SSR SCRAMBLE” which is a race down to the end of our (unpaved) road and back.
 Only about a mile round trip.
 This race is not just about being the fastest.
 Riders get extra points for funny and creative protective gear.
 How crazy can YOU get???